ohhi-vn/easyworker/README.md

 easyworker support 3 type of workers:

-* Supervisor, Start a supervisor for managing custom workers.
-Workers can run many type of tasks.
+* Supervisor, Start a supervisor for managing children.
+Children can run many type of tasks.
 * Task, Add a list of task and run workers.
 Workers run same type of task.
 * Stream, Start workers then push tasks to workers from channel.
 Workers run same type of task.